brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

   optimizer.zero_grad(set_to_none=True)
 ```

-Because gradients are computed and mean-reduced from top to bottom layer of the model, there is the possibility for an overlap of the gradients computation and communication.
-According to the [pytorch DDP implementation](https://pytorch.org/docs/master/notes/ddp.html#internal-design): the backward pass iteratively computes gradients (from last to first layer) and collects blocks of gradients to be communicated.
+Because gradients are computed and mean-reduced from the top to the bottom layer of the model, we can overlap the computation of the gradients from the lower layers with communication of the upper layers, as we go along our backward pass.
+According to the [PyTorch DDP documentation](https://pytorch.org/docs/master/notes/ddp.html#internal-design):

+> The backward pass iteratively computes gradients (from last to first layer) and collects blocks of gradients to be communicated.
 These blocks will be mean-reduced asynchronously during the backward pass, while the computation for the backward pass proceeds.
 Therefore it overlaps backward pass computation with gradients communication.
 At the end of the backward pass, all GPUs wait for all gradient all-reduces to finish, and then triggers the parameter updates.

-As a side note, offloading of tensors can also be achieved via pytorch by using custom [hooks for autograd saved tensors](https://pytorch.org/tutorials/intermediate/autograd_saved_tensors_hooks_tutorial.html).
+As a side note, offloading of tensors can also be achieved via PyTorch by using custom [hooks for autograd saved tensors](https://pytorch.org/tutorials/intermediate/autograd_saved_tensors_hooks_tutorial.html).

 Finally, you can launch the application by calling `torchrun`.
 Torchrun is a network bootstrapper that spaws a python script across compute all compute nodes in a network and set a the environmental variables that allows processes to be uniquely identifiable in the network.
 The usage is simple: